fbpx

 For centuries, Eurocentric narratives have dominated global historiography, frequently marginalizing Africa’s role in world history.
 Perpetuated by colonial-era historians, these perspectives often depicted Africa as a dark, passive and isolated continent.

-Historical and archaeological research across academia, reveals an intricate picture of the ancient trans-saharan African trade, dating from approximately 4000 a.C(molto prima del secolo CE; and described as beginning with the age of African metallurgy in the case of the blacksmith-kings of Tarkur ‘old Senegal’), che abbraccia il vecchio Regno Di Kush In Kerma, Sudan; tramite la Darb el-Arbain trade route, and facilitating the exchange of diverse commerce in incense, wheat, spices, gold, salt, animals/poultry, skilled artisan’s and ivory; and importantly, the import of minerals such as ‘ossidiana' da Tarkur [old Senegal] to create blades, objects, and metalworking – underscoring the high value placed on African trade-craft within these trade corridors.
-The region was an ethnic melting pot, with commerce spanning extensive geographical footprints; with records showing lasting contributions of Africa to other regions and cultures, across Mesopotamia, the Levant, e il Aegean world, and recent anthropological research finding Mandare iscrizioni nelle fitte foreste di South America, suggesting early trans-continental connections, and cultural exchanges.
+Historical and archaeological research across academia, reveals however an intricate picture of the ancient trans-saharan African trade, dating from approximately 5000 B.C (molto prima del secolo CE; and described as beginning with the age of African metallurgy in the case of the blacksmith-kings of Tarkur ‘old Senegal’), che abbraccia il vecchio Regno Di Kush In Kerma, Sudan; tramite la Darb el-Arbain trade route, and facilitating the exchange of diverse commerce in incense, wheat, spices, gold, salt, animals/poultry, skilled artisan’s and ivory; and importantly, the import of minerals such as ‘ossidiana' da Tarkur [old Senegal] to create blades, objects, and metalworking – underscoring the high value placed on African trade-craft within these trade corridors.
+The region was an ethnic melting pot, with commerce spanning extensive geographical footprints; with records showing lasting contributions of Africa to other regions and cultures, across Mesopotamia, the Levant, e il Aegean world, and anthropological research recently discovering colossal Olmec sculptures with African facial lips and nose features, and Mandare iscrizioni nelle fitte foreste di South America, suggesting early trans-continental connections, and cultural exchanges.

 Le Vie della Seta: